-We answer some of our students’ most frequently asked questions about the Doctor of Education (Ed.D.) program.
+We answer some of our students’ most frequently asked questions about the Ed.D.
+(Doctor of Education) program.

 The Doctor of Education (Ed.D.) is different from a Ph.D. because the Ed.D. focuses on applied practice whereas the Ph.D. is more research-focused.
-In a Ph.D. program, you might expand upon theory and become an expert on a particular topic.
 In the Ed.D., you’ll conduct and interpret research, and then learn how to actively apply that research to facilitate improvements in a practical setting.

-In an Ed.D. program, you’ll learn how to evaluate organizations to find strengths and weaknesses, to conduct thorough research and communicate data-based recommendations, and to improve your individual capacity for leadership.
-These skills are invaluable in the modern workplace and will allow you to identify, discuss, and enact organizational-level improvements so that you can evolve your organization to its highest potential.
+In an Ed.D. program, you’ll learn how to evaluate organizations to find strengths and weaknesses, to conduct thorough research and communicate data-based recommendations, and to improve your individual professional capacity.
+These skills are invaluable in the modern workplace and will allow you to identify, discuss, and enact organizational-level improvements.

 In addition to becoming eligible for job positions that require a terminal degree, your increased credibility, knowledge, and skills may also lead to a pay increase, title change, or increased responsibilities.
 Earning the Ed.D. will enhance your ability to lead others in a variety of situations, engendering confidence and motivation so that you can enact lasting positive change.
 In short, the Ed.D. will give tools to enhance your career any way you see fit.